ray-project/ray/doc/source/tune/tutorials/tune_get_data_in_and_out.md

 ### Logging metrics with Tune callbacks

 Every metric logged using `train.report` can be accessed during the tuning run through Tune [Callbacks](tune-logging).
-Ray AIR provides [several built-in integrations](loggers-docstring) with popular frameworks, such as MLFlow, Weights & Biases, CometML and more.
+Ray Tune provides [several built-in integrations](loggers-docstring) with popular frameworks, such as MLFlow, Weights & Biases, CometML and more.
 You can also use the [Callback API](tune-callbacks-docs) to create your own callbacks.

 Callbacks are passed in the `callback` argument of the `Tuner`'s `RunConfig`.